hashicorp/consul/website/source/docs/internals/architecture.html.markdown

 class support for multiple datacenters and expects this to be the common case.

 Within each datacenter we have a mixture of clients and servers.
-It is expected that there be between three and five servers.
+It is expected that there be between three to five servers.
 This strikes a balance between availability in the case of failure and performance, as consensus gets progressively slower as more machines are added.
 However, there is no limit to the number of clients, and they can easily scale into the thousands or tens of thousands.